L13/vscode-diff/README.md

 ## What's new in L13 Diff 0.18.0

-- Added mini map for the list view.
+- Added navigator for the list view.
-- Added scrollbar to the mini map.
 - Added more details to the stats.
-- Added description `Ignored EOL` in list view if file was compared with ignoring end of line.
+- Added description `Ignored EOL` in list view if file was compared and line endings were ignored.

 ## Features